 As a leading B2B lead generation company, we often sign deals with clients who are skeptical of our services and ready to back out at any minute.
 If they don’t get instant gratification within a few weeks of going live, they question if our services are really worth it.

 A Florida-based commercial roofing client knew that they didn’t have the time or the expertise to implement an in-house outbound sales strategy, but they wanted to sell an additional $1 million in commercial roofs each year.
 Despite signing a contract with us, it was clear they didn’t think we could reach their goals.

-It took us a few months, but we completely changed our client’s mind after building a successful sales pipeline and nurturing leads.
+It took us a few months, but we completely changed our client’s mind after building a successful sales pipeline and managing leads.
 Read more about how we turned a skeptical roofing client into a self-proclaimed lifelong partner—all because of one deal.

 Creating a sales pipeline is a complicated and time-consuming process.
 Before our team can start making appointments, they have to:

 - Identify target markets: Our commercial roofing clients usually have specific markets that they want to target.
 This client preferred restaurant headquarters, commercial property management companies, manufacturing plants and warehouses, hospitals, and industrial buildings with over 5,000 square feet.

 - Identify target areas: You can find the perfect lead for a client, but if they’re 1,000 miles away, there’s no point in calling.
 Our client wanted to focus on prospects in three Florida counties, which narrowed down our list significantly.